 While internationals living in the Netherlands love to complain about Dutch food, Dutch people themselves barely mention it.
 Is this out of grief?
 Perhaps.
 But it may also be because there is a dark secret behind the ingredients of the nation’s favourite snack — bitterballen.

 Usually eaten alongside alcohol (so you forget to wonder what you’re eating), Dutch people point-blank refuse to tell you what is in these salty, fried, vaguely meaty snacks.
-This might be one thing we’re kind of glad Dutch people don’t talk about, because we don’t want to have to say goodbye to these potentially snail-filled snacks.
+This might be one thing we’re kind of glad that Dutch people don’t talk about — because we don’t want to have to say goodbye to these potentially snail-filled snacks.

 What other things do the Dutch not talk about that you think they should?
 Tell us your thoughts in the comments below.

 Editor’s Note: This article was originally published in January 2020, and was fully updated in July 2022 for your reading pleasure.